Derrick Jones (soccer)

-Derrick Jones Amaniampong (born March 3, 1997) is a professional soccer player who plays as a midfielder for Major League Soccer club Columbus Crew.
+Derrick Jones Amaniampong (born March 3, 1997) is a professional soccer player who last played as a midfielder.
 Born in Ghana, he played for the United States national under-23 team.
+In March 2026, Jones was issued a lifetime ban from playing in Major League Soccer after an investigation found that he and former teammate Yaw Yeboah had bet on matches while playing for the Columbus Crew in the 2024 and 2025 seasons.

 Youth

 Born in Bantama, Ghana, Jones and his family moved to Philadelphia, Pennsylvania in 2012 when he was 14.
 After arriving in Philadelphia, Jones began playing with Junior Lone Star FC, a club team founded by immigrants from West Africa living in Philadelphia.
 In 2013 Junior Lone Star played a friendly against the Philadelphia Union U-18s.
 The Union's academy director Tommy Wilson was at the game and was impressed with what he saw from Jones.
 A few days after the game, Jones joined the Union Academy and began playing with the U-16s.
 The following season, Jones was promoted to the U-18s.

 Club career

 Bethlehem Steel

 On December 3, 2015, Jones signed with Bethlehem Steel FC, the Philadelphia Union's USL affiliate, becoming their first-ever player signing.
 He made his debut for Steel FC on April 3, 2016, in a 2–1 loss to FC Cincinnati.
 On April 17 Jones scored his first goal for Bethlehem in a 2–1 win against the Richmond Kickers.
 He scored in the 84th minute on May 15 to give Steel a 2–1 victory over FC Montreal.